 - 4.1.
 The Institute is committed to ensuring all students and staff work and study in a safe environment that is free from harassment of any type.
 All students and staff have a right to expect professional standard behaviour from others, and a corresponding responsibility to behave professionally towards others at all times. - 4.2.
 The Institute has a zero tolerance toward sexual misconduct and prohibits all forms of sexual misconduct. - 4.3.
-Any staff member who has concerns about, or becomes aware of, conduct that may constitute sexual harassment has an obligation and a duty of care to actively and promptly intervene to prevent such conduct continuing. - 4.4.
+All staff must take reasonably practicable steps to ensure that their workplace or learning environment both on campus and online, is free from sexual assault and sexual harassment.
+All staff are expected, when carrying out their duties, to show respect towards all persons. - 4.4.
+Any staff member who has concerns about, or becomes aware of, conduct that may constitute sexual harassment has an obligation and a duty of care to actively and promptly intervene to prevent such conduct continuing. - 4.5.
 The Institute's has established a SASH taskforce which consists of all members of the Executive Management Team under the leadership of the President and CEO.
 This is consistent with OIHE's approach in dealing with Critical Incidents.
 The President and CEO has a direct responsibility for overseeing the implementation and monitoring of compliance with this policy and its procedures.